tiaod/moleculer-sc/README.md

 # moleculer-sc
 An API Gateway service for Moleculer framework using SocketCluster

+[SocketCluster](https://socketcluster.io/) is an open source real-time framework for Node.js.
+It supports both direct client-server communication and group communication via pub/sub channels.
+It is designed to easily scale to any number of processes/hosts and is ideal for building chat systems.

 # Features
 - Call moleculer actions by emit SocketCluster events.
 - Support SocketCluster authorization (`socket.authToken` => moleculer `ctx.meta.user`)